Selected Online Resources for Research

 - U.S. Economy at at Glance: Perspective from the BEA Accounts Provides access to the daily releases of key economic indicators from the Bureau of Economic Analysis.

 - Global Edge: International Business Statistics Web site

 Created by the International Business Center at Michigan State University (IBC), globalEDGE™ is a knowledge web-portal that connects international business professionals worldwide to a wealth of information, insights, and learning resources on global business activities

 - Google Business News

 For more information, see: Internet Resources: Subject Guides Links to freely available Internet resources on business and economics topics arranged by subject.
 (Library of Congress Business Reference Services)

 - Earth Calendar A daybook of holidays and celebrations around the world.

-- Walk Through Time The evolution of time management through the ages.
-(National Institute of Standards and Technology)
+- A Walk Through Time The evolution of time management through the ages (A NIST Physical Measurement Laboratory Presentation).

 Children & Parents